stackbuilders/tutorials/tutorials/haskell/wasm-and-cloudflare-workers/tutorial.md

 description: Let's combine the power of Haskell and WebAssembly in a Cloudflare Worker!
 ---

+At [Stack Builders][sb], we believe that Haskell's system of expressive static types offers many benefits to the software industry and the world-wide community that depends on our services.
+In order to realize these benefits, proper training and an ecosystem that allows for reliable deployment of services is necessary.
+In exploring the tools that help us to run our systems based on Haskell, our developer Cristhian Motoche has created a tutorial demonstrating how to compile Haskell to WebAssembly using Asterius for deployment on Cloudflare.

 ## What is a Cloudflare Worker